Welcome to Molas Lake Park & Campground

 Q. What do I need to fish at Molas Lake?

-A. You'll need to get a Colorado fishing license.
+A. You need to purchase a Colorado fishing license.
 Colorado Fishing Licenses can be purchased at Outdoor World in Silverton (1234 Greene St), which is about a 15 minute drive from the park.
-You can purchase a Colorado fishing license from the Colorado Parks and Wildlife.
-Check the CPW web site for current license fees.
+Alternatively, you can purchase a Colorado fishing license from the Colorado Parks and Wildlife, other outdoor store or Wal-Mart.
+Check the CPW Web Site for current license fees.
 If you forget your fishing gear, we rent fishing poles and sell basic fishing supplies at the campground store.
 Rainbow and brown trout are the most common species in the lake.
 Cleaning of fish is only allowed at the fish cleaning station and all unwanted fish byproduct must be bagged and discarded in the dumpster.
 Limit of fish is 4 per person.

 Q. Are there electrical outlets in the campground bathrooms?
 How about water?